tomerfiliba/plumbum/docs/colors.rst

 the output representation and name of the best match color.
 The internal RGB colors are remembered, so this is a non-destructive operation.

+.. _guide-usecolors:

 .. note::

     Some terminals only support a subset of colors, so keep this in mind when using a larger color set.
 The standard Ubuntu terminal handles 24 bit color, the Mac terminal only handles 256 colors, and Colorama on Windows only handles 8.
 See `this gist <https://gist.github.com/XVilka/8346728>`_ for information about support in terminals.
+    If you need to limit the output color, you can set ``colors.use_color`` to 1 (8 colors), 2 (16 colors), or 3 (256 colors).
+This option will be automatically guessed for you on initialization.

 Style manipulations